 Staff who intend to develop new postgraduate courses should contact Ewa Sadowska in Academic Affairs for guidance and assistance as soon as possible.
 Contacting the Dean of Graduate Studies might also be advisable in some circumstances.

 Suspension of course

 Suspension of Postgraduate Taught programmes (P.Grad Cert., P.Grad Dip., M.Phil., M.Sc.) must get approval from the Dean of Faculty.
-Please complete the Programme Suspension Form (PDF 318 KB) and submit it to the PG admissions activity lead in the Academic Registry (firstname.lastname@example.org) and to the Dean of Graduate Studies (Dean.GradSecretary@tcd.ie) as early in the application and admissions cycle as possible.
+Please complete the Programme Suspension Form and submit it to the PG admissions activity lead in the Academic Registry (email@example.com) and to the Dean of Graduate Studies (Dean.GradSecretary@tcd.ie) as early in the application and admissions cycle as possible.

 Course development documents can be downloaded below:

 There are ca. 4,500 postgraduate students in Trinity College; of these, about 60% are engaged in a taught programme at Masters or Postgraduate Diploma level.
 Currently, there are over 110 taught Masters and over 70 Postgraduate Diploma courses.

-The Postgraduate Taught course review process allows issues such as changing demand by students and changing emphasis or direction in academic development to be addressed.
-Common course problems common are highlighted and development of current and new programmes facilitated.
+The Postgraduate Taught course review process allows issues such as changes in student demands or direction in academic development to be addressed.
+Issues with courses can be highlighted and the development of current and new programmes can be facilitated.
 Reviews ensure that postgraduate courses maintain their current high standards, that Course Coordinators/Directors, teaching staff and students are given the opportunity to discuss issues and progress and improvements are made.